jupyterhub/zero-to-jupyterhub-k8s/doc/source/digital-ocean/step-zero-digital-ocean.rst

         doctl auth init

 #.
 Create your cluster.
-   Digital Ocean's kubernetes support is in beta so you'll need to run the following (add it to your .bashrc if you want to make this change permenant).
+   Digital Ocean's use of doctl for kubernetes support is in beta so you'll need to run the following (add it to your ``.bashrc`` if you want to make this change permanent).

    .. code-block:: bash